Lok Sabha elections: BJP manifesto promises ‘one nation, one election’, uniform civil code

 “In the last ten years, around 25 crore people of Bharat have moved out of multidimensional poverty,” he said.
 “This stands as a testament to the Bharatiya Janata Party’s strong commitment to a result-oriented approach to work.”

+The manifesto also promised to extend the Pradhan Mantri Garib Kalyan Anna Yojana free ration scheme for another five years.
+The ruling party has promised to create jobs by turning India into a “start-up hub”.

-The party had appointed a committee headed by defence minister Rajnath Singh to draft the manifesto, or “Sankalp Patra”.
+The BJP had appointed a committee headed by defence minister Rajnath Singh to draft the manifesto, officially being referred to as the party’s “Sankalp Patra [resolution letter]”.

 Also read: In our series A Decade Under Modi, Scroll reporters take stock of the Bharatiya Janata Party-led government’s performance over two successive terms in power.